Shaukat456/Python/Readme.md

 ## 📚 Resources

-_"Even mad scientists consult the ancient tomes of knowledge!"_
+_"Even consult the ancient tomes of knowledge!"_

 ### Official Documentation